grrlofhighart/book_censorship/README.md

 First, you need to download the `book_censorship` GitHub repository.

-You can close the repository from the command line:
+You can clone the repository from the command line:
 ```
 !git clone https://github.com/grrlofhighart/book_censorship.git